 Our Omaha lawyers are available to assist with business law matters in Omaha, Elkhorn, Bennington, Gretna, La Vista, Papillion, Ralston, Bellevue, Fremont, Blair and surrounding communities in Douglas County, Sarpy County, Dodge County, and Washington County.
 Our Chadron office serves Dawes County, Sheridan County, Box Butte County, and elsewhere in the Nebraska panhandle, including Alliance, Crawford, Gordon and Rushville.
 Call 1-888-934-0198 to see if we are available in your community.

-Latest posts by Thompson Law Office (see all)
+Latest posts by Modern Law Firm (see all)

 [styled_box title=”Schedule a consultation with a Nebraska business lawyer now” class=””]

 Warning: Electronic messages are not necessarily confidential.
 Please do not send any message you consider to be confidential or sensitive in nature until you receive information from us on how to encrypt your message.
 Please be aware that the act of sending electronic mail or messages to Thompson Law Office will not of itself create an attorney-client relationship.
 Unless you are already a client of our law firm, any electronic communication will not be privileged, and may be disclosed to other persons.
 The contents of this website are intended for general information and educational purposes and should not be construed as legal advice.